AlexJReid/blog/content/posts/runhouse/index.md

 - It's very fast even with modest hardware and isn't a big install, it's a single binary.
 There's a ready made Docker image.
 - Given some tuning of the default configuration (especially around memory usage, caching and logging) it might work acceptably.
 - Dataset is immutable so no background processes (merging of data) to worry about.
 - UPDATE: It turns out this pattern has a name: [baked data](https://simonwillison.net/2020/Dec/13/datasette-io/).
 Nice!
+Definitely check out the Datasette project.

 ## Why Not
 - ~~Well, it doesn't work... right now.~~